Horocycle flows on abelian covers of surfaces of negative curvature: The spectral picture

 in particular, Lemma \ref{lem:renormalization} and the usual change of variables $\eta = \tau(u, -\ell t_*, x)$ give us

 Introducing the partition of unity $\{\psi_j\}_j$ supported on $g_{-\ell t_*}(I)$ used in \eqref{eq:int2}, we get

 \textit{Step III (Localizing in space)}.
-Letting $\epsilon>0$ small\footnote{This parameter corresponds to $r$ in \cite{DeKiLi}.} to be chosen later depending on $|b|^{-1}$, and possibly using another partition of unity\footnote{See e.g the partition of unity used in \cite[(5.7.7)]{DeKiLi}.} $\{\phi_{i,\eps}\}_i$ supported on a ball of radius $\eps$, in the above integral we can consider points at distance smaller than $\eps$, let us say the integral is over $I_{i,j,\eps}$ of length $\eps$.
-We then get
+Letting $\epsilon>0$ small (which corresponds to $r$ in \cite{DeKiLi}) to be chosen later depending on $|b|^{-1}$, we choose a partition of unity $\{\phi_{i,\eps}\}_i$ subordinated to a covering by balls of radius $\eps$, with uniformly bounded multiplicity, so that

+and the number of such balls intersecting a fixed compact set is bounded by $C_\sharp \eps^{-3}$.
+Accordingly, in the above integral we may further decompose each interval $I_j$ into pieces $I_{i,j,\eps}$ of length comparable with $\eps$, and write

 \textit{Step IV (Reducing to the classical transfer operator)}.
 We know we can bound $\|J_{-s} \|_{\mathscr{C}^0} \leq C_\sharp e^{\lambda s}$ and $\|J_{-s} \circ \horo_{(\cdot)}\|_{\mathscr{C}^1} \leq C_\sharp e^{2\lambda s}$.
 Similarly, using \Cref{prop:G}, we can also bound